stat6250-w18/course-questions-wiki/week-10/README.md

 - *Answer* (who7-stat6250): Yes, you can.
 Either with @n or +n would work.
 - *Question* (akrishnamurthy-stat6250): What is the use of INPUT statement?
 - Question (ljiang11−stat6250): What is column input?
+- *Answer* (sbagdi-stat6250): Column input is a statement used to read raw data that is stored in an external file.
+It has the ability to read fields in any order.
 - Question (aguenane−stat6250): What variable values makes the data non standard?
 - Answer (aguenane−stat6250): If the values include $ sign, the data becomes non standard
 - *Question* (ldeng11−stat6250): Can you read the column in custom order other than the sequential order (start from column 1)?